Skip to main content

 Different blocks to complete in the Makers Hub's submission interface

-Instead, they have the possibility to drag&drop a zip file, as long as its content follows the proper naming convention or holds a valid json representation of the submission.
+Instead, they have the possibility to import a zip file, as long as its content follows the proper naming convention or holds a valid json representation of the submission.

-Possiblity to drag&drop a zip folder in the Makers Hub's submission interface
+Possiblity to import a zip folder in the Makers Hub's submission interface

-It is also possible to export a submission as an archive after PlayMakers's assessment reveals positive.
+It is also possible to export a submission as a zip archive after PlayMakers's assessment reveals positive.

 Validation and Correction